PurpleKingdomGames/indigo-website/indigodocs/presentation/text-and-fonts.md

 Text("Hello, world!\nThis is some text!", x, y, depth, fontKey).alignRight
 ```

-Easy enough, and note that you can use newlines ...but if indigo doesn't support fonts, what is the `fontKey` in reference to?
+Easy enough, and note that you can use newlines ...but if indigo doesn't support fonts for `Text`, what is the `fontKey` in reference to?

 ### Allowing fonts without supporting fonts

-A very early design decision, when Indigo was ruthlessly focused on the pixel art market, was that we didn't need real font support.
+A very early design decision from back when Indigo was ruthlessly focused on the pixel art market, was that we didn't need real font support.
 Pixel art fonts tend to be blocky and mono-space.

 Inspiration came from early versions of Flash where selected font glyphs were rendered into images at specific sizes during the Flash build.
 We went one step further and decided, in the name of _not_ getting bogged down in the world of font rendering, that you'd have to provide your font glyph images - not unlike an animation sprite sheet - pre-rendered and then tell us where all the characters were.

-It's inconvenient and a bit simplistic, but it works ok!
+It's inconvenient and a bit simplistic, but it works, and the results look good even when magnified for pixel art!
 And we have a [tool to help you](https://indigoengine.io/tools/), more on that further down.

 ### Setting up fonts manually